paulgramlich/aiforgood_patientclustering/README.md

 ### Technical requirements
 #### **DPSOM and KMEANS**:
-current Python version (3.12.X) and current installation of all packages that were used
+Current Python version (3.12.X) and current installation of all packages that were used

 #### **SOM-VAE**: Python 3.6 with CUDA 9 and CuDNN 7.0.5
 *Installation of right CuDNN-version:*